 Besides, the product properties, dimensions, fragility, etc must be perfectly known.
 Whenever it is possible, phenomena occurring during the distribution cycle, such as falls, shocks, vibrations, etc should be measured.
-The packaging required properties should also be defined, like resistance, dimensions, labelling, environmental impact and any other factor.
-Starting with the packaging materials technical sheets, several alternatives will be designed and the design meeting the requirements will also be checked.
+The packaging required properties should also be defined, like resistance, dimensions, labeling, environmental impact and any other factor.
+Starting with the packaging materials technical sheets, several alternatives will be designed and the design that meets the requirements will also be checked.

-In conclusion, it can be said that the most important factor when choosing the most suitable packaging material is a good knowledge of our product as well as the distribution cycle and the storage to which the product will be subjected to.
+In conclusion, it can be said that the most important factor when choosing the most suitable packaging material is a good knowledge of our product as well as the distribution cycle and the storage to which the product will be subjected.